At a glance

 Not all cancers are preventable, but some are.
 Below are a few ways we can help to reduce the chances of a cat developing cancer.

-- Desex your cat, this completely eliminates testicular, ovarian and uterine cancer and greatly reduces the chances of mammary cancer.
+- Desex your cat, this eliminates testicular, ovarian and uterine cancer and greatly reduces the chances of mammary cancer.

 - Reduce the number of chemicals in the home, where possible, switch to natural alternatives such as white vinegar or bicarbonate of soda.